jerobarraco/LifeDev/Docs/performance.md

 * Use the following console variables in succession to enable stats: r.ShaderPrintEnable 1 r.Shadow.Virtual.ShowStats 1 (or 2 to show only the page statistics)
+* r.shadow.virtual.dynamicres.maxpagepoolloadfactor  0.85 might help reduce the size
+* r.shadow.virtual.smrt.raycountlocal ( note this is controlled by scallability, so has to be changed there)
+* * r.shadow.virtual.visualize.advanced 1 to see advanced visualizations including smrt

+* r.shadow.virtual.cache.staticseparate 1 enabled by dufault but doubles vram

+* * reduce max pshysical pages. max sure the lights dont une more than that
+* r.shadow.virtual.resolutionlodbias[Local]
+  < 1 detail, more than 1 rough detail
+* r.shadow.virtual.resolutionlodbiaslocalmoving
+* these values also exists for directional too
+  ** optimize the ones for directional. since i rarelf use them r.shadow.virtual.resolutionlodbiasdirectional and moving

+* adjust size of r.shadow.vdrtual.clipmap.firstlevel and lastlevel. probably can get away with less lastlevel

 # pso precache
 	; pso precaching https://www.tomlooman.com/psocaching-unreal-engine/